Ryan Bader: Winning streaks at UFC (2014–2016)

-Bellator MMA (2017–present)
+Bellator MMA (2017–2024)

 Double champion (2017–2020)

 On Ariel Helwani's podcast, the MMA Hour, Bader stated that he has a Bellator MMA contract on hand, that negotiations are in process, and that the UFC has the right to match the Bellator offer.
 If the UFC chose not to match then his desire would be for an immediate fight against the current Bellator Light Heavyweight Champion Phil Davis, whom he had beaten in the UFC.
 On March 21, 2017, Bader announced that the UFC had not sought to match Bellator's offer and that he had officially signed a six-fight deal with Bellator MMA.

 Bader was officially unveiled as a fighter for the company at Bellator 175.
 After the main event, Bader entered the cage and it was announced he would face Muhammed Lawal at Bellator 180 on June 24, 2017.
 However, Lawal pulled out of the fight and Bader faced Bellator Light Heavyweight champion Phil Davis in a rematch.
 Bader and Davis first met at UFC on Fox: Gustafsson vs. Johnson on January 24, 2015, with Bader winning by split decision.
 Bader won the rematch again by split decision to become the new Light Heavyweight champion.

 In his first title defense, Bader faced Linton Vassell at Bellator 186 on November 3, 2017.
 He won the fight via TKO in the second round.

 Bader faced Muhammed Lawal in the Bellator Heavyweight Grand Prix for the Bellator Heavyweight championship at Bellator 199 on May 12, 2018.
 He won the fight via TKO 15 seconds into the first round.

 Bader faced Matt Mitrione in the semi-finals at Bellator 207 on October 12, 2018.
 He won the fight via unanimous decision.

 In the final, Bader faced Fedor Emelianenko for the vacant Bellator Heavyweight World Championship in the main event at Bellator 214 on January 26, 2019.
 Bader claimed the title by winning via knockout 35 seconds into the first round, thus becoming the first simultaneous two-weight champion in Bellator history.

 In April 2019, Bader signed an exclusive, multi-year and six-fight contract with Bellator.

 On July 11, 2019, it was announced that Bader is set to make his first heavyweight title defense against Cheick Kongo.
 This bout served as the headliner of Bellator 226 on September 7.
 The bout ended in a no contest at 3:52 of the first round when Bader landed an accidental eye poke on Kongo that rendered him unable to continue, with Bader retaining his title.

 Bader was signed to defend his light heavyweight title against Vadim Nemkov at Bellator 242 on May 9, 2020.
 However, it was later announced that Bellator 242 and Bader's bout against Nemkov had been postponed due to the COVID-19 pandemic.
 The title bout with Nemkov was rescheduled and took place on August 21 at Bellator 244.
 Bader lost the bout via second-round technical knockout.